minetest/minetest_docs/doc/http_api.md

 > [!WARNING]
 > Store the result in a local variable, not a global, so that
-> other mods cannot access it, they should request their own
+> other mods cannot access it.
+Other mods should request their own
 > access

 An example of how to use this api (handling both existence and permission